-Fair values of private placement bonds are measured by discounting the total amount of principal and interest and others at interest rates based on the discount rate reflecting expected loss and various risk factors by categories based on the internal ratings and terms and are mainly categorized as Level 3 since the discount rate is unobservable.
+Fair values of private placement bonds are measured by discounting the total amount of principal and interest and others at interest rates based on the discount rate reflecting expected loss and various risk factors to market yield by categories based on the internal ratings and terms and are categorized as Level 3 when the impact from unobservable valuation inputs is significant and as Level 2 when it is not significant.

-Fair values of securitized products are based on valuations obtained from brokers and others, and reasonably measured prices based on the reasonable estimates of our management and are categorized as Level 3 when significant unobservable valuation inputs are used and as Level 2 when other inputs are used.
-In deriving reasonably measured prices based on the reasonable estimates of our management mentioned above, we used the discounted cash flow method.
+Fair values of securitized products are based on valuations obtained from brokers and others, and on model-based prices based on the reasonable estimates of our management.
+These are categorized as Level 3 when significant unobservable valuation inputs are used and as Level 2 when other inputs are used.
+In deriving model-based prices based on the reasonable estimates of our management mentioned above, we used the discounted cash flow method.
 The price decision variables include default rates, recovery rates, prepayment rates, and discount rates.